adalton/apue3/Chapter12/Readme.md

 7. After calling `fork`, could we safely reinitialize a condition variable in the child process by first destroying the condition variable with `pthread_cond_destroy` and then initializing it with `pthread_cond_init`?

+   No.  According to the manual for `pthread_cond_destroy`:

+   > Attempting to destroy a condition variable upon which other threads are
+   > currently blocked results in undefined behavior.

+   When a process forks, it may have had a thread blocked on a condition variable.
+Afte the fork, the condition variable is in a state where it think there's a thread blocked on it.
+Even though there is no thread in the new process blocked, I suspect calling `pthread_cond_destroy` will still yield undefined behavior.

 8. The `timeout` function in Figure 12.8 can be simplified substantially.
    Explain how.